wp-plugins/lightbox-plus/readme.txt

 * No support for iPad (if someone wants to donate an iPad to me I will guarantee support)
 * In some instances performance may be slow in IE - this may be due to plugin conflicts or slow JavaScript performance in IE.
+* Lightboxed video does not seem to work in IE on locally installed sites, for example viewing in IE 7.0 while running XAMPP, this seems to be a Windows only issue.

 = Plugin Conflicts =